transposit/dropwizard-lambda-gateway/README.md

 Build: `mvn install`

 Run as prod or dev: `java -jar target/lambda-wrapper-0.0.1-SNAPSHOT.jar server dev.yml`

+## Embedding lambdas for development and easier debugging
+The `example` project shows a simple maven project configured to load the lambdas locally as a maven dependency.
+Notice in the config you can leave out the `jarLoc` to load the class from the main jar.

+If you use Paw (https://luckymarmot.com/paw) for easy testing, you can use the `test.paw` file as a convenience.

 # Using Convox to manage your application
 ## Setting up Convox